-By now, you are an expert in all things CMA, but even experts still have some questions.
+By now, you’re an expert in all things CMA, but even experts still have some questions.
 We’ve compiled some of our most frequently asked questions with helpful answers to point you in the right direction.

 There are subtle but important differences between a CMA and an appraisal.
 An appraisal is performed by a licensed appraiser, usually to understand current value for the purposes of lending or insurance.
-A comparative market analysis is performed by a Realtor for purposes of determining list or sale price based comparable sales and market trends.
+A comparative market analysis is performed by a real estate agent for purposes of determining list or sale price based comparable sales and market trends.